Buildings

 🇺🇸 Seattle, Washington

-Seattle Amazon Fresh
+Amazon Fresh Store

 In 2023, this Amazon Fresh location received a Zero Carbon Certification from the International Living Future Institute, becoming the world’s first grocery store to receive the certification.
 Its many sustainability features include a natural-refrigerant-based refrigeration system, all-electric kitchen and hot water heating systems, electric vehicle charging for customers, and lower-carbon concrete floors.